 "ftps://": The default SSL port 990 for secure ftp server is used.

-<host>: element can be an IPv4 address, or a DNS FQDN string.
+<host>: element can be an IPv4 address, or an IPv6 address enclosed in square brackets, or a DNS FQDN string.

 <port>: element can be set optional and replace the default port.